-I woke up this morning and lay there for a couple of minutes trying to figure out what day it even was.
+I woke up this morning and had to lay there a couple minutes trying to figure out what day it even was.

 The days don’t mean much anymore; they all blur together.